Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 ## Leadership cap

-Many of the leadership cap game choices are considered weak due to how little of a buff it gives throughout the game.
+Many of the leadership cap game choices are considered very weak due to how little of a buff it gives throughout the game.
 It can be trivial to reach the leadership cap of 10 through various racial traits, technologies, ascension perks, traditions and even civics.
 Hence once someone reaches 10, all the other leadership cap game choices lose some or all of their value.

 The leadership cap bonuses also loses some of its value since most leaders will often plateau at 5, with or without a cap bonus, because of experience gains and mortality.
 In addition, the % gains for going from 5 to 6 are less (20%) than the gains from going from 4 to 5 (25%).